Last updated by Dr Sarah Brewer on

 A stronger version, Nailtiques Formula 2 Plus Nail Protein, is another option if you have used Formula 2 for at least 6 weeks and your nails still need extra help.
 Once they improve and become firmer (but flexible) switch back to Formula 2.

 I have tried many other brands of nail strengther and found they just converted my nails from ones that were ‘weak and flaking’ to ones that were ‘brittle and split’.
-This is the only formula that works as claimed.
+This is the only formula that seems to work as claimed.

 Have you used any natural remedies to treat brittle or flaking nails?
 Please share your experience, tips and advice via the comments below.
 Thanks.